The Securosis Team

 Gunnar resides in Minnesota; even in winter.

-Dave Lewis, Contributing Analyst
+Dave Lewis, Advisor

 Dave has over 15 years industry experience.
 He has extensive experience in IT operations and management.
-Currently, Dave is the security lead for a critical infrastructure company where he deals with Smart Meter, Smart Grid and SCADA security.
-Dave is the founder of the popular security site Liquidmatrix Security Digest which he runs in addition to the fledgling site cloud security site dubcloud.com.
+Currently, Dave is a Senior Security Advocate for Akamai and will not be participating in activities that could present a potential conflicts of interest due to this relationship.
+Dave is the founder of the popular security site Liquidmatrix Security Digest and co-host of the Liquidmatrix podcast.
+Dave is also has a blog on CSO

-Prior to his current role, Dave worked in the finance, healthcare, entertainment and critical infrastructure verticals.
+Prior to his current role, Dave worked in the finance, healthcare, entertainment, manufacturing and critical infrastructure verticals.
 He has worked for a defense contractor as a security consultant to clients such as the FBI, US Navy, Social Security Administration, US Postal Service and the US Department of Defense to name a few.

 When not at work Dave can be found spending time with his family, playing bass guitar and polishing his "brick of enlightenment".